-^{} If we suppose the case of the discovery of a skeleton of a Greenland whale in a fossil state, not a single cetaceous animal being known to exist, what naturalist would have ventured conjecture on the possibility of a carcass so gigantic being supported on the minute crustacea and mollusca living in the free proper of the arterior North?
+\ If we suppose the case of the discovery of a skeleton of a Greenland whale in a fossil state, not a single cetaceous animal being known to exist, what naturalist would have ventured conjecture on the possibility of a carcass so gigantic being supported on the minute crustacea and mollusca living in the frozen seas of the extreme North?

 † See Zoological Remarks to Capt.
 Back's Expedition, by Dr. Richardson.
 He says, "The subsoil north of latitude 56° is perpetually frozen, the thaw on the coast not penetrating above three feet, and at Bear Lake, in latitude 64°, not more than twenty inches.
-The frozen substratum does not of itself destroy vegetation, for forests flourish on the surface, at a distance from the coast."
+The frozen substratum does not of itself destroy vegetation, for forests flourish on the surface, at a distance from the the carcass of an animal embedded in it is perfectly preserved.
+With these facts we must grant, as far as quantity alone of vege tation is concerned, that the great quadrupeds of the later tertiary epochs might, in most parts of Northern Europe and Asia, have lived on the spots where their remains are now found.
+I do not here speak of the kind of vegetation necessary for their support; because, as there is evidence of physical changes, and as the animals have become extinct, so may we suppose that the species of plants have likewise been changed.

-[‡] See Humboldt, Fragmens Asiatiques, p.
+See Humboldt, Fragmens Asiatiques, p.
 386: Barton's Geography of Plants: and Malte Brun.
 In the latter work it is said that the limit of the growth of trees in Siberia may be drawn under the parallel of 70°.